The Psychology Of SMS Marketing

 The performance of SMS marketing speaks for itself.
-Up to 98% percent of text messages from brands are opened by recipients and response rates are higher than any other marketing medium.
+Up to 98% percent of text messages from brands open up by recipients!
+And response rates are higher than any other marketing medium.
 Reports indicate that 43% of consumers are more likely to make a purchase when SMS is part of the shopping experience.

 Texting is so popular because people need some form of gratification to help us survive on an emotional level.
-When we are starved of emotional rewards from work, relationships or past times, we need to find a fix from somewhere else.
+When we starve of emotional rewards from work, relationships or past times, we need to find a fix from somewhere else.
 So we turn to the digital realm.

 The culprit behind this unrelenting need for satisfaction is naturally occurring neurotransmitters secreted by the brain, namely dopamine and opioid.
 Neuroscientists used to think dopamine was the brain’s way of making us feel enjoyment and pleasure, but that is not the case.
 We now know there is more to this neurochemical than originally discovered.

-Dopamine determines behaviour and actively makes us seek gratification.
-Essentially, dopamine is the driver of addictive behaviour.
+Dopamine determines behavior and actively makes us seek gratification.
+Essentially, dopamine is the driver of addictive behavior.
 The neurotransmitter that rewards us with satisfaction is opioid which works alongside dopamine.
-Once the gratification is satisfied, we stop looking for gratification.
+Once the gratification fills with satisfaction, we stop looking for gratification.

 In SMS marketing, the message is not the most important aspect.
 There is not enough space to provide sufficient information.
 The goal is to trigger an emotional response which prompts recipients to take action.
 In short, use SMS to prompt the dopamine effect.

-Because curiosity triggers dopamine, teasing consumers with tidbits of information they want to know more about is recognised as one of the most powerful triggers in marketing.
+Because curiosity triggers dopamine, teasing consumers with tidbits of information, they want to know more about if it is recognized as one of the most powerful triggers in marketing.
 This is why using SMS as a stepping stone to drive customers to landing pages is so effective.

 Furthermore, SMS is immediate.
-Around 90% of text messages are opened within the first three minutes.
+Around 90% of text messages open within the first three minutes.
 And it is this need for instant gratification that makes SMS a popular and acceptable marketing channel.

-Sassy marketers recognise that SMS is a powerful weapon to have in their marketing arsenal and text messaging can be used in a variety of ways to provide customers with emotional value.
+Sassy marketers recognize that SMS is a powerful weapon to have in their marketing arsenal and text messaging usage can go in a variety of ways to provide customers with emotional value.
 Mobile marketing is not about trying to sell, but providing information and coaxing customers along the purchasing path.